M-732/E-Ink-Trainstation/README.md

-# UK Trainstation
+# E-Ink Trainstation

-This repo contains the code needed to retrieve all the data from [Transport API](https://www.transportapi.com/), display all the departures at a station, update a SVG template before pushing it to a Waveshare 5.83" E-ink display.
+This repo contains the code needed to retrieve all the data from [Transport API](https://www.transportapi.com/)(Only working for United-Kingdom trainstation), display all the departures at a station, update a SVG template before pushing it to a Waveshare 5.83" E-ink display.

 Note that the code has only been tested on the specific hardware mentioned and 3 customization are necessary to work with another E-Ink display.